GPTs are GPTs: An Early Look at the Labor Market Impact Potential of Large Language Models: Validation of Measures

 This paper's methodology primarily builds upon the SML approach by developing a rubric to evaluate the overlap between LLM capabilities and worker tasks as reported in the O*NET database.
 Table \ref{tab:autoscores_regression} presents the results of OLS regressions of our new LLM exposure measurements on occupation-level exposure measures from \citep{SeamansRajFelten2018} ("AI Occupational Exposure Score" in the table), \citep{FreyOsborne2017} (Frey \& Osborne Automation), scores from all three technologies in \citep{Webb2020}, normalized routine manual and cognitive scores from \citep{acemoglu2011skills}, and \citep{Brynjolfsson2018,brynjolfssonQuantifyingDistributionMachine2023} (SML).
 We also use annualized occupational salaries from the most recent BLS Occupational Employment Survey as a control.
 There are four separate output variables representing new scores in this paper that are predicted by earlier efforts.

 GPT-4 Exposure Rating 1 corresponds to our overall exposure rubric as evaluated by GPT-4, where full exposure potential is coded as 1, no exposure potential is coded as 0, and partial exposure (E2 in our labeling scheme) is coded as 0.5.
 GPT-4 Exposure Rating 2 is scored similarly for overall exposure, but with a slightly different prompt.
 The results are very similar across the two prompts.
 Human Exposure Rating represents the same rubric as in GPT-4 Exposure Rating 1 but is scored by humans, as discussed in an earlier section of the paper.
-These results correspond to the $\beta$ set of statistics presented above.
+These results correspond to the $\beta$ set of statistics presented above, with supplemental tasks having half the weight of core tasks within an occupation.
+These weights sum to one (core/supplemental distinctions are determined by O*NET).

 The results across each type of measurement are consistent.
 We find generally positive and statistically significant correlations between our LLM exposure measures and previous measurements targeting software and AI.
 Encouragingly, the SML exposure scores by occupation show significant and positive associations with the exposure scores we develop in this paper, demonstrating a level of cohesion between the two studies with similar approaches.
 The Webb software and AI patent-based measures, SML, and normalized (demeaned and divided by standard deviation) routine cognitive scores all exhibit positive associations with some of our measures.